ni-cky/system/Abilities/Preventive Actions.md

 ·         **Shove \[2 AP]**
-_Trigger_: Any Attack Action against a target within arms reach _Action:_ If willing the target moves \[Force] Steps away from you in a straight line.
-If unwilling the target contests a Force challenge by you with a challenge of their choice.
+_Trigger_: Any Attack Action against a target within arms reach _Action:_ If willing the target moves  Steps away from you in a straight line equal to your Force.
+If unwilling, the target contests a Force challenge by you with a skill challenge of their choice.

 ·         **Snatch \[3 AP]**
 _Trigger_: A target within arms reach picks up an object